• Dr. Ahmed M. A. Sayed, Associate Professor

 Brad is string with the group on Sept 2023 as a PhD student.
 He holds 4-year MSci degree in Astrophysics from Queen Mary University of London, achieving a Distinction.
 Whilst conducting the research element for his project in the final year, he gradually gravitated towards being more centred around programming.
 He then obtained an MSc in Data Science and Artificial Intelligence from Queen Mary University of London with Distinction.
 He is interested in the intersection of fields of deep learning and audio.

-• Alejandro Esquivel, PhD student
+• Leon Tabaro, PhD student

 • Amna Arouj, Remote Research Intern